zi-hui/tp/docs/DeveloperGuide.md

     Chore data:
     1. A `Storage` object will be created and calls `Storage#getChoreData()` to load and parse the contents of chore save file into a newly created `choreList ArrayList<Chore>`.

+    Expenditure data:
+    1. `Storage#loadExpenditureData()` is called to load and parse the contents of expenditure save file and creates an instance of `Expenditure`.

 All description and warnings to the user utilises the UI class, which controls the printing of the text on the console.